ZpWang-AI/ZpWang-AI.github.io/_publications/Subtext.md

 collection: publications
 category: conferences
 permalink: /publication/Subtext
-excerpt: 'This paper proposes a joint learning framework that combines prototypical learning, adversarial learning, and hub-migration based redistribution to enhance the performance of Pre-trained Language Models (PLMs) for Implicit Discourse Relation Recognition (IDRR).'
+excerpt: 'This paper introduces a Subtext-based Confidence-diagnosed Dual-channel Network (SCDN) for enhancing Implicit Discourse Relation Recognition (IDRR) by incorporating subtexts generated through LLaMA.
+The approach demonstrates significant improvements in recognizing semantic relations between argument pairs, highlighting the importance of subtexts as valuable contextual clues that enrich the understanding of implicit relations, ultimately resulting in higher F1-scores on benchmark datasets.'
 date: 2025-07-1
 venue: 'Proceedings of the 63rd Annual Meeting of the Association for Computational Linguistics (Volume 2: Short Papers) (ACL 2025)'
 paperurl: 'https://aclanthology.org/2025.acl-short.35/'